 “They were going to make a noise and ‘tattle’ on themselves when they sealed,” Stieg said.
 “It just didn’t work that way and the design changed, but the name stayed.”

-The Stiegs didn’t do much with the lids for 25 years, until eBay and the Internet provided a willing market, which coincided with a burst of new interest in home canning and preserving.
+The Stiegs didn’t do much with the lids for 25 years.
+Then eBay and the Internet provided a willing market.
+This coincided with a burst of new interest in home canning and preserving.

 As all the lids manufactured in the 1970s started to sell out, Stieg knew he needed to start production again.
 The father and son incorporated in 2010 to resurrect the business.

 Harvest Guard Reusable Canning Lids was founded in 2019 by Brad Stieg, son of Tattler creator Loren Stieg.